eclipse/imagen/docs/guide/j2d-concepts/index.md

 image resolution selected through a rendering context.

-The concepts of rendered and renderable images contained in the Java 2D API are essential to JAI.
+The concepts of rendered and renderable images contained in the Java 2D API are essential to Eclipse ImageN.
 The next few sections explain these concepts; complete information about the classes discussed can be found in *The Java 2D API Specification* and the *Java 2D API White Paper*.